steveteuber/kubectl-graph/README.md

 MATCH (n) RETURN n
 ```

-For more information about the clauses in the Cypher query language, please take a look at the offical [documentation](https://neo4j.com/docs/cypher-manual/current/clauses/).
+For more information about the Cypher query language, please take a look at the offical [documentation](https://neo4j.com/docs/cypher-manual/current/clauses/).

 ## Examples